Google Maps workers in WA say they can’t afford the trip back to the office

 Google Maps contract employees who are required to return to their office in Washington state recently circulated a petition to keep working from home since some cannot afford their commutes, presenting another challenge to Google’s plan to refill offices and restore campus life.

-The issue affects more than 200 workers who are employed by outsourcing firm Cognizant Technology Solutions, which mandated that they work in an office in Bothell five days a week starting on June 6.
+The issue affects more than 200 workers who are employed by outsourcing firm Cognizant Technology Solutions, which mandated that they work in an office in Bothell five days a week starting June 6.
 The workers play an essential role updating routes and destinations on Google Maps, a service used by more than 1 billion people a month.

 About 60% of the 200 workers signed the petition.
 They demanded that managers suspend the return-to-office timeline and first address employees’ financial, health and child care concerns.